-Later, a small coalition of Christians turn Jerusalem up-side down with their message.
-Their first preaching was: “Repent”.
+Later, a small coalition of Christians turned Jerusalem upside-down with their message.
+Their first preaching was identical to those before!

-If John the Baptist, the forerunner of Jesus Christ, and Jesus Christ himself and his twelve apostles taught it was appropriate to preach saying “Repent”, who are we to preach otherwise?
+If John the Baptist, the forerunner of Jesus Christ, and Jesus Christ himself and his twelve apostles taught it was appropriate to preach by saying that you should be sorry for your sins who are we to preach otherwise?

-The importance of preaching the Gospel of Jesus Christ with an occasional or necessary call to “Repent” is fundamental.
-There are times when it is essential to motivate repentance from sin in a person.
+The importance of preaching the Gospel of Jesus Christ with an occasional or necessary call to “Repentance” is fundamental.
+There are times when it is essential to motivate it, in a person.

-If we Never Repent we Never Enjoy this Benefit
+If We Never Repent We Never Will Enjoy This Benefit

 This is the Lord’s way to remind each of us to stop our sinful acts and turn to Him within a specific time.
 This is God’s warning.
 He never destroys unless He warns.
 And He never warns just once.

-Any person who fails to respond to such repeated calls to repent could end up in a terrible position.
+Any person who fails to respond to such repeated calls to turn to God could end up in a terrible position.